royalapplications/docs/src/r2021/royalserver/management/general-configuration.md

 **Localhost Aliases**

 This setting allows to specify which hosts should be considered as localhost.
-This information is used when determining, if a query should be executed against the server where Royal Server is installed.
+This information is used when determining, if a query should be executed against the server where Royal Server is installed and also for licensing calculations (localhost is not counted towards the number of managed servers).

 **Reset Configuration**

 This function resets the Royal Server Configuration back to defaults.

 > [!NOTE]
-> This will not change the following configurations:
-> - Windows group memberships for authentication
-> - Document Store Access Control Lists
+> This will not change the following configurations: Windows group memberships for authentication and Document Store Access Control Lists.
+If you
-> - MFA User Configuration
-> - Installed Licenses
->
+> If you want to remove Royal Server and all configuration information completely from the machine, save the cleanup_installation.ps1 file in the `./scripts/` installation subdirectory before uninstalling and execute it with administrative rights after the uninstallation.

 **Copy Configuration**